Uruguayan cuisine: History

 The current roots of Uruguayan cuisine can be traced back to a subsistence economy adopted by gauchos, and sustained on subsistence agriculture implanted by the Spanish and Criollos at the start of European colonization.
 The native peoples did not stay in one place, and Uruguay was used as a remote port, with few incursions for treasure hunting.
 The only permanent establishment at the time was constituted by Franciscan friars and was located in a territory now belonging to Brazil called Misiones, because their mission there was to Christianize the native peoples.
 The tradition of mate started during this time, with the monks brewing a beverage with the leaves of yerba mate that the Guarani people used to chew.

 Cattle was later introduced by Hernando Arias de Saavedra.
 The first group of immigrants came from poor families from Buenos Aires and the Canary Islands, along with their empanadas and cocidos.
 Everything was sold from pulperias that were both stores and saloons.
 The asado tradition came with gauchos that lived in the country, descendants of those first families that having no land nor home, made cattle raiding their way of life.

-Portuguese and Brazilian influence was also added during Portuguese colonization.
-Feijoada was incorporated into the rest of the guisos.

 Food was rudimentary and based on Spanish tradition until immigration at the end of the 19th century and the beginning of the 20th century when the first families came mostly from Italy and Spain.
 Immigration increased following World War I and World War II, when people from all over Europe and the Middle East came to Uruguay, including people from Germany, Russia, Italy, and Armenia.
 Such immigration enriched the importation of dishes, as there is now pasta, Russian salad and innumerable types of pastries from France and Germany, resulting in chajá and alfajores.